Yonaba/Lua-Class-System/README.md

 		[instance]:getClass() : Returns a reference to the class from which 'instance' was created
 		[instance]:is_A(aClass) : 	Checks if instance [instance] was instantiated from a specific class.
 		[instance]:super(method,...) : 	Calls a methods defined in a parent of a class from which object 'instance' was created

 ##Documentation##
 * Full Documentation is available, with example code: [Documentation][].
-* Tests have also been included and can be used as a quick tour : See [Tests.lua][].
+* Tests have also been included and can be used as a quick tour : See Tests.lua
 * Documentation was generated thanks to [LuaDoc][].